 Your view rate is the total number of views of your video ad divided by the number of people the ad was served to.
 The view rate is a good indicator of how compelling viewers find your video.
 The higher the view rate, the more engaged viewers are with your content.

 View rate is the primary metric for understanding the health of a video ad.
 A video ad with a high view rate will generally win more auctions and pay a lower CPV than a video ad with a low view rate.
 If you're interested in driving the most views for the lowest cost, you might want to identify ad assets and targeting methods that can help increase your ad's view rate.
 Similar to CPV, a view rate point-in-time analysis can be useful to understand if you’re doing well or poor, but it's more critical to understand the trends.

 Tips to meet your view rate goal

-Although it’s not obvious that targeting could be a method to improve the view rate of a campaign, it could impact performance because it affects who is able to view your ad.
+Although it’s not obvious that targeting could be a method to improve the view rate of a campaign, it could impact performance because it affects who can view your ad.